kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 The last point is a known rough edge: a user whose driver never finishes publishing gets silence rather than a diagnosable object.
-Giving incomplete pools a terminal state is tracked as a Beta item.
+Giving incomplete pools a terminal state is tracked as an Alpha 1.38 item.

 #### Reusing Existing Informers